influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

 As the TICKScript parser is built on GO, source files should be encoded using **UTF-8**.
 A script is broken into **declarations** and **expressions**.
 Declarations result in the creation of a variable and occur on one line.
 Expressions can cover more than one line and result in the creation of a pipeline or a subsection of a pipeline.

 **Whitespace** is used in declarations to separate variable names from operators and literal values.
 It is also used within expressions to create indentations, which indicate the hierarchy of method calls.
 This also helps to make the script more readable.
-Whitespace can be used in method calls in much the same way it is used in GO.

 **Comments** can be created on a single line by using a pair of forward slashes "//" before the text.
 Comment forward slashes can be preceded by whitespace and need not be the first characters of a newline.
-However comments should not follow after a declaration or method call within an expression.

 ### Keywords